tonycarpenter21/audio-queue-demo/README.md

 This project is a demo for the NPM Package Audio Queue.

+Package and details can be found at [NPM](https://www.npmjs.com/package/audio-channel-queue).

-Details about the package can be found at [NPM](https://www.npmjs.com/package/audio-channel-queue).
+The audio-channel-queue package repo can be found at [GitHub NPM Package Repo](https://github.com/tonycarpenter21/audio-channel-queue).

+The demo repo can be found at [GitHub Demo Repo](https://github.com/tonycarpenter21/audio-queue-demo).

 This visual demo can be found [here](https://tonycarpenter21.github.io/audio-queue-demo/).

-This demo app requires Node v20+.
+This demo app repo requires Node v20+.

 ## Available Scripts